talwrii/kitty-plotnine/README.md

 ```
 curl https://pypistats.org/api/packages/gh-views/overall | jq '.data | .[]' -rc | k-nine 'aes(x="date", y="downloads", group="category", color="category") + geom_line()'
 ```
-Here we fetch download statistics for a package on pypi and group the data by category (so that we have multiple lines - one for each category).
+Here we fetch download statistics for a package on PyPI and group the data by category (so that we have multiple lines - one for each category).
 We also change the color based on category.
-We use jq to extract data and convert the data in JSONL use `.[]` and `-rc`.
+We use `jq` to extract data and convert the data in JSONL use `.[]` and `-rc`.

 This is a similar plot but we group (facet) data into different plots based on the system:
 ```